julianchurchill/text-adventure-js/README.md

 - User Stories/Cukes
   - Invisible items should not be visible in a location

+- Shortened cuke failure backtrace by changing runJake.sh to pipe jake output through a script which uses awk to filter excess backtrace lines.
 - Python script to convert from 'Android/Java' TTA model to JSON
 - Browserify of cucumber_bootstrap.js failed giving a zero-size bundle file because view.js include jquery which browserify cannot handle.
 Remove use of jquery in view, use DOM API.
     - http://substack.net/weaning_yourself_off_jquery